trashidi98/tightvnc-vnc-connect/README.md

 - Linode has a lot of guides on Remote Desktops: https://www.linode.com/docs/guides/applications/remote-desktop/

-- Try a different VNC Server: x11vnc which David Dombal shows in his two step video.
+- Try a different VNC Server: x11vnc which David Dombal shows in his two step video

 1) https://www.youtube.com/watch?v=mIdF7K3Nmlw

 2) https://www.youtube.com/watch?v=3K1hUwxxYek

+3) The original guide he references is here https://www.crazy-logic.co.uk/projects/computing/how-to-install-x11vnc-vnc-server-as-a-service-on-ubuntu-20-04-for-remote-access-or-screen-sharing

 This is what I thought VNC should look like initially since it actually allows you to remote in and control the desktop as is